-Description: The project site will be located near the Wastewater Treatment Plant and will include concrete pads to facilitate emptying and cleaning of street sweeper and vactor trucks.
+Description: The project site will be located near the Wastewater Treatment Plant.
+The site will include concrete pads that will facilitate emptying and cleaning of street sweeper and vactor trucks.
 The solids will be allowed to dewater on the concrete pads.
 Decant water will be screened, clarified, and then pumped to the sanitary sewer system for further treatment and disposal.
 The facility will be permitted and operated as a solid waste Piles Facility.
-Metrics that will be used to track success will be an increase in curb miles of street sweeping per year and cubic yards of solid waste processed at the facility.
+Metrics that will be used to track success will be an increase in curb miles of street sweeping per year and cubic yards of solid waste that is processed at the facility.